Valkryst/Automated_YouTube_Downloads/README.md

   * e.g. `~/downloading/youtube`

+* Edit the script and make the following change:

+  * Change `/home/ubuntu/GitHub/Automated_YouTube_Downloads` to point to the folder in which you placed the script.

 * Run the script to generate all necessary files and folders.

 * Add a [cron](https://en.wikipedia.org/wiki/Cron) job to run the script at a set interval.